 \subsection{Image Classification}

-Figure \ref{fig:general-comparison} shows some examples of using FM-G-CAM on random images.
+Figure \ref{fig:general-comparison} shows examples of FM-G-CAM applied to random images.
 The predictor model used here is ResNet50V2 \cite{he2016identity} with pre-trained ImageNet \cite{deng2009imagenet} weights available in the PyTorch model registry\footnote{\url{https://pytorch.org/vision/stable/models.html}}.
 The native preprocessing pipeline was used to preprocess the input image.

-The prediction in the top row of figure \ref{fig:general-comparison} shows that even when Grad-CAM was generated for the top-4 classes, none of them clearly gives an indication of the existence of the 'tiger cat' class.
-The proposed approach shows that there are two main classes that the model has focused on and then highlights the areas of them in the image.
+The prediction in the top row of figure \ref{fig:general-comparison} shows that even when Grad-CAM was generated for the top-4 classes, none of them clearly indicates the presence of the 'tiger cat' class.
+The proposed approach identifies two main classes that the model has focused on and highlights the areas of these classes in the image.
 The intensity of the colour represents the importance of the highlighted area for the prediction.
-The prediction in the bottom row shows an interesting result since the model top-4 prediction list does not include a correct label for the human in the image.
+The prediction in the bottom row shows an interesting result, since the model's top-4 prediction list does not include a correct label for the human in the image.
 However, FM-G-CAM shows that there are two separate entities, while all four Grad-CAMs are similar.